 Our goal is to develop each student’s creative process.
 All students work on the creation of personal, meaningful, increasingly complex, artistic statements.
 We are interested in ideas, curiosity, discovery, critique, and the discipline of engaged creative exploration.

-Free your imagination and be part of an inspiring adventure in the cutting-edge fields of video, filmmaking, photography, electronic sound art or computer graphic arts in the School of Media Arts held at SUNY Oswego.
+Free your imagination and be part of an inspiring adventure in the cutting-edge fields of video, filmmaking, photography, electronic sound art or computer graphic arts in the School of Media Arts.
 We will require your intense focus, motivation, and commitment in this program.
 Your reward will be exciting and challenging classes, work sessions, critiques, lectures, field trips, and presentations by visiting artists.

 While the curriculum stresses creative production, it is not exclusively goal-oriented.
 Exploration, experimentation, and discovery are stressed.
 The process - an awareness of the avenues of discovery and stimulating detours - is as important as product.

-Robert Harris, a nationally known media artist, is the Artistic Director of the School.
-He has assembled a faculty of outstanding media artists for the program.
+Ghen Zando Dennis, a nationally known media artist, is the Artistic Director of the School.
+She has assembled a faculty of outstanding media artists for the program.